 Region: California and Mexico

-With support from the NOAA Marine Debris Program, the Ocean Conservancy’s Global Ghost Gear Initiative is carrying out this innovative, cross-border derelict fishing gear project, in collaboration with Bureo, Inc. and the Manta Caribbean Project, which is based in Mexico.
+With support from the NOAA Marine Debris Program, the Ocean Conservancy’s Global Ghost Gear Initiative carried out this innovative, cross-border derelict fishing gear project.

-This project is helping to reduce ghost gear by launching an innovative new cross-border effort, the North American Net Collection Initiative (or NANCI), to collect used and retired fishing gear for processing and recycling for use in new products.
-The project also works with fishers and fisheries managers in both the United States and Mexico to improve the management of gear and promote recycling of end-of-life gear.
-Project partners are increasing the dialogue among the United States, Canada, and Mexico as three member governments of the Global Ghost Gear Initiative to share and strengthen solutions to reduce ghost gear in these countries.
+This project helped to reduce ghost gear by launching a cross-border effort, the North American Net Collection Initiative, to collect used and retired fishing gear that was processed and recycled for use in new products.
+The project also worked with fishers and fisheries managers to improve the management of gear and promote recycling of end-of-life gear.
+Project partners increased the dialogue among the United States, Canada, and Mexico as three member governments of the Global Ghost Gear Initiative to share and strengthen solutions to reduce ghost gear in these countries.

-In Mexico, the project is assisting the Government of Mexico in developing a national ghost gear action plan, and increasing comprehensive understanding of ghost gear ‘hotspots’ through predictive modeling analysis and extensive fisher surveys.
-Through this project, the partners will help to reduce the amount of fishing gear lost or abandoned in the ocean, promote an innovative gear recycling model, and increase collaboration among the governments of the United States, Canada, and Mexico to find solutions to continue to keep our ocean clean and free of marine debris.
+In Mexico, the project assisted the Government of Mexico in developing a national ghost gear action plan, and increasing comprehensive understanding of ghost gear ‘hotspots’ through predictive modeling analysis and extensive fisher surveys.
+Through this project, the partners helped to reduce the amount of fishing gear lost or abandoned in the ocean, promote an innovative gear recycling model, and increase collaboration among the governments of the United States, Canada, and Mexico to find solutions to continue to keep our ocean clean and free of marine debris.

 For more information about this project, visit the Marine Debris Program Clearinghouse.